Apparently, the mayor of San Francisco has done something amazing prior to a television interview.

 Well, of course, global warming is causing all kinds of irregular weather patterns.

-When that kind of stuff happens, when when cold, out of season cold or seasonable real, real cold happens, they never say, gee, I wonder if this puts a chink in the armor to global warming people.
+When that kind of stuff happens, when cold, out-of-season cold or seasonable, real cold happens, they never say, gee, I wonder if this puts a chink in the armor of the global warming people.

 The media have become just a bunch of lapdogs for this.

-Well, they uh uh the Drudge Report has just put up a still shot of San Francisco mayor Gavin Newsom.
+Well, the Drudge Report has just put up a still shot of San Francisco Mayor Gavin Newsom.

 I alluded to this at the top of the program.